-A mix of digital and analogue
+A mix of digital and analog

 Far from being ‘stuck on’ with the mere capability to tell the time, the hands are ‘smart’ with the ability to move out of the way either together or in separate directions to ensure they don’t block the screen.
-When the hands split up, something special happens too - any text warps around the hands so everything’s readable.
+When the hands split up, something special happens too – any text wraps around the hands so everything’s readable.

 Sounds great, doesn’t it?
 Well, hold your horses for a second.
 Remember the cost we referred to previously?
 It might just be a deal breaker.